xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 when comparing the performance of a low-level & a high-level language for the same task, the low-level one will be much faster: it requires little interpretation by the computer

+all high-level languages require their code to be understandable by the computer, since they are human readable at first

+an `interpreter` handle the translation of this code to bytecode

 ## paradigm
 <!--
 https://www.youtube.com/watch?v=HlgG395PQWw